orbtl-ai/DebrisScan/README.md

 dashboard can be accessed on your local machine by navigating to the following
 URL: `http://localhost:5555/`.

-![An image showing DebrisScan's Administrative Dashboard with tabs to view worker, brokers, and tasks.][admin-image]
+![Image showing DebrisScan's Administrative Dashboard.][admin-image]

 [admin-image]: static/flower_example.png

+***An image showing DebrisScan's Administrative Dashboard with tabs to view worker, brokers, and tasks.***

 ## Computer Vision Models